 The common language for the Amazon Studios development staff is English.
 So unless your script, video, or series idea has English description and dialogue (or the text for English subtitles to non-English dialogue) throughout, it will not be evaluated for the Development Slate.
 To learn more about submitting work to Amazon Studios, please read our Submission Guidelines.

 I've entered my work in a contest.
 Can I submit it to Amazon Studios?
 And can I enter my work into contests and festivals after I've submitted it to Amazon Studios?

 Yes, Amazon Studios will accept work that has been in festivals and contests as long as you still retain 100% of the rights in your work.
 We can't speak to anyone's contest rules, but from our point of view you can enter your original work into festivals or contests after you submit it to Amazon Studios so long as you do not give up any rights that conflict with the rights you grant to us under the Submission Agreement.
 For instance, by submitting your work to Amazon Studios for consideration, you give us the right to read and evaluate your work.
 If a contest requires you to exclusively offer someone else the right to evaluate that work, you may not enter that contest.

 Can I put the video I've submitted to Amazon Studios on other websites?

 Yes.
 Since the Amazon Studios evaluation process is non-exclusive, you are welcome to distribute your work elsewhere while we are considering it.

 How can I be involved if I am under 18?

 Some laws do not allow minors to sign binding agreements, and to make movies and series we need binding agreements.
-Therefore, minors cannot create accounts at Amazon Studios, which means they cannot submit projects, write reviews or participate in discussion forums.
-We know there are a lot of young, talented people out there, and we hope to figure out a way to allow them to participate at Amazon Studios in the future.
+Therefore, at this time, minors unfortunately cannot create accounts at Amazon Studios, which means they cannot submit projects, write reviews or participate in discussion forums.